 The Marschall surname is derived from the Old High German word "marah," or "horse" and "sclac," or "servant."
 Thus the name was originally occupational for someone who looked after horses, often one of the most important servants in the noble houses.

 The surname Marschall was first found in Prussia, where the name emerged in medieval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Marschall family
+Early History of the Marschall family

 This web page shows only a small excerpt of our Marschall research.
 Another 119 words (8 lines of text) covering the years 1717, 1760, and 1812 are included under the topic Early Marschall History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Marschall, Marschal, Marshalle, Marschalles, Marschale, Marschales, Marchall, Marchal, Marschalls, Marschals, Markel, Markall, Markal, Marcal, Marcall and many more.

 Early Notables of the Marschall family (pre 1700)